nrusanov/we-are-sn-testing-project/Test Reports/Exploratory Test Report.md

    * 1. Go to URL http://164.138.216.247:8082;
    * 2. Navigate to the header menu;
    * 3. Choose one of the links except "Add New post" and click on it
-* Expected result: The active button should light up in orange on the link.
+* Expected result: The active button should light up in orange on the choosen link.
-* Actual result:The active button does not light up in orange on the link, but lights up on "Add New post".
+* Actual result:The active button does not light up in orange on the choosen link, but lights up on "Add New post".

 ## Issue ID 10